TGOSS1984/uk_winter_mountain_tours_v2/README.md

 [![Coverage](https://img.shields.io/badge/coverage-xx%25-blue)](https://github.com/TGOSS1984/uk_winter_mountain_tours_v2/actions)
 [![Deployment](https://img.shields.io/badge/heroku-live-purple)](https://uk-winter-mountain-tours-v2-c6f21d80d2c8.herokuapp.com/)

+## Introduction

 A full-stack Django web application providing guided winter mountain tours across the UK.
 Features include interactive GPX route maps, online bookings (with double-booking prevention), cancellations, and region-specific route pages.

+This project is also a personal passion of mine, reflecting my long-standing interest in the outdoors and mountain environments.
+My very first coding project was a simple guided tours website built with only HTML and CSS.
+This application can be seen as its “spiritual successor” — rebuilt from the ground up with Django, Python, Bootstrap, Leaflet, and Heroku — and hopefully demonstrates the progress I have made in both technical skills and project depth since then.

 ![Image from mockup](assets/images/screenshots/ux/homepage_mockup.PNG)